azar84/PMP-Reports/docs/database-guide.md

 ## 6. Production Deployment Notes

 * Always run migrations via CI/CD or a controlled environment: `npx prisma migrate deploy`.
+* **`prisma migrate deploy` is production-safe:**
+  - Only applies pending migrations that haven't been run yet
+  - Never deletes data or existing tables
+  - Never resets the database
+  - Safe to run on every deployment
-* Backup the database before applying migrations to shared environments.
+* Backup the database before applying migrations to shared environments (best practice).
 * Avoid `db push` in production; rely on the committed migrations instead.
+* The Vercel build script automatically runs `prisma migrate deploy` on every deployment.

 ## 7. Additional Tips